 File Roller is personally my favorite file archiving tool available for the Linux desktop.
 An archive file is a file that contains other files, and some people encounter these file types on a daily basis.
 But File Roller is the archiving tool that can handle almost any archive format your throw at it.

 The File Roller archive manager provides a simplified graphical interface that is easy to navigate.
 On Ubuntu and similar Gnome desktop systems this archive manager might already be installed.
-When installed on Ubuntu, you will notice tight integration with the Nautilus file manager.

 This archive manager supports all popular archive file formats.
 You can expect quality performance for gzip, tar, rar, zip, archives, and many more.